fcdoc/doc/en/flashduty/mixin/alert_integration/aliyun_sls.md

 Synchronize Alibaba Cloud Log Service SLS monitoring alert events to Flashduty through webhook to realize automatic noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integration push address through the following two methods; choose either one.
+You can obtain an integration push address through the following two methods.
+Choose either one.

 ### Use Proprietary Integration